“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

-When I was younger, I dwelled somewhere leaning toward the unhealthy INFP spectrum.
+When I was younger, I leaned toward the unhealthy INFP spectrum.

-I was always offended and think highly of myself.
+I was always offended and thought highly of myself.
 Thus, it instigated a lot of fear and anxiety.
 Extreme self-consciousness was also there.

 To change your response depends on how much you put your thoughts into your actions.

-Awareness about the INFP personality allows us to learn more about ourselves.
-That’s why I’m thankful for the MBTi.
-It opened a wide array of explanations as to why we think this way.
-Identifying where we lack can help identify what we should change.
+Awareness of the INFP personality allows us to learn more about ourselves.
+That’s why I’m thankful for the MBTI.
+It opened a wide array of explanations for why we think this way.
+Identifying where we lack can help determine what we should change.